Pharmaceutical Affairs Act

 Article 40-2

-1. Upon the issuance of a new drug permit, the Central Competent Health Authority shall publish the patent numbers or file numbers [that have already been] disclosed [to the public] as submitted by the applicant [for such new drug permit].
+1. Upon the issuance of a new drug license, the central competent health authority shall publish the patent numbers or file numbers that have already been disclosed to the public as submitted by the applicant.

-2. Within 3 years after the issuance of a license for new drug of a new molecular entity, no other pharmaceutical firm may apply for registration of the same drug by citing the application data submitted by said drug permit holder without such holder’s consent.
+2. Within 3 years after the issuance of a new drug license for a new molecular entity, no other pharmaceutical firm may apply for registration of the same drug by citing the application data submitted by said drug license holder without such holder’s consent.

-3. Starting from the next day to the expiration of the period stipulated in Paragraph 2 hereof, other pharmaceutical firms may apply for registration of drugs in accordance with this Act and relevant regulations; for those in compliance with relevant regulations, the Central Competent Health Authority may issue a drug permit only after the next day to the expiration of the 5-year period after the issuance of said new drug permit of new molecular entity as stipulated in Paragraph 2 hereof.
+3. Starting from the next day to the expiration of the period stipulated in Paragraph 2 hereof, other pharmaceutical firms may apply for registration of drugs in accordance with this Act and relevant regulations; for those in compliance with relevant regulations, the central competent health authority may issue a drug license only after the next day to the expiration of a 5-year period after the issuance of said new drug license for the new molecular entity as stipulated in Paragraph 2 hereof.

-4. Paragraph 2 hereof is applicable only when an application for registration of a drug containing a new molecular entity is filed with the Central Competent Health Authority within 3 years after marketing approval is obtained for such drug in any country.
+4. Paragraph 2 hereof is applicable only when an application for registration of a drug containing a new molecular entity is filed with the central competent health authority within 3 years after marketing approval is obtained for such drug in a foreign country.

 Article 40-3

-1. For a drug that has been approved by the Central Competent Health Authority to supplement or amend the indications thereof, within 2 years after the approval of such supplements or amendments to indications, no other pharmaceutical firm may apply for registration of the same indication by citing the application data submitted by said drug permit holder without such holder’s consent.
+1. For a drug that has been approved by the central competent health authority to supplement or amend the indications thereof, within 2 years after the approval of such supplements or amendments to indications, no other pharmaceutical firm may apply for registration of the same indication by citing the application data submitted by said drug license holder without such holder’s consent.

-2. Starting from the next day to the expiration of the period stipulated in Paragraph 1 hereof, other pharmaceutical firms may apply for registration of drugs in accordance with this Act and relevant regulations; for those in compliance with relevant regulations, the Central Competent Health Authority may issue drug permit only after the next day to the expiration of the 3-year period after the approval of supplements or amendments to indications as stipulated in Paragraph 1 hereof.
-However, if the holder of drug permit obtaining the approval of supplements or amendments to indications conducts a domestic clinical trial regarding such supplements or amendments to indications, the Central Competent Health Authority may issue a drug permit to other pharmaceutical firms only after the next day to the expiration of a 5-year period after the approval of supplements or amendments to indications.
+2. Starting from the next day to the expiration of the period stipulated in Paragraph 1 hereof, other pharmaceutical firms may apply for registration of drugs in accordance with this Act and relevant regulations; for those in compliance with relevant regulations, the central competent health authority may issue a drug license only after the next day to the expiration of a 3-year period after the approval of supplements or amendments to indications as stipulated in Paragraph 1 hereof.
+However, if the drug license holder obtaining the approval of supplements or amendments to indications conducts a domestic clinical trial regarding such supplements or amendments to indications, the central competent health authority may issue a drug license to other pharmaceutical firms only after the next day to the expiration of a 5-year period after the approval of supplements or amendments to indications.

-3. Paragraph 1 hereof is applicable only when an application for registration of such supplements or amendments to drug indications is filed with the Central Competent Health Authority within 2 years after such approval of indications is obtained for such drug in any country.
+3. Paragraph 1 hereof is applicable only when an application for registration of such supplements or amendments to drug indications is filed with the central competent health authority within 2 years after such approval of indications is obtained for such drug in a foreign country.

 Article 41

-In order to improve the pharmaceutical manufacturing standard and the quality of clinical trial, and to dedicate in research and development of pharmaceutical technology, the central competent health authority shall entrust professional medical groups to conduct educational training programs to cultivate talents in skills of clinical trial every year.
+To enhance the standards of the pharmaceutical manufacturing industry and the quality of clinical trials, as well as to promote the research and development of pharmaceutical technology, the central competent health authority shall commission professional medical organizations annually to conduct educational training and cultivate talents for clinical trials.

-The research and development of emerging pharmaceutical technology may be encouraged by the central competent health authority and the central competent industrial authority.
+The research and development of emerging pharmaceutical technology may be rewarded by the central competent health authority and the central competent industry authority.

-The rules of required qualification, reviewing procedure and other matters of compliance for encouragement under the preceding paragraph shall be established by central competent health authority and central competent industrial authority
+The required qualifications, reviewing procedures, and other matters to be followed for the rewards under the preceding paragraph shall be established by the central competent health authority and the central competent industry authority.

 Article 42

-The central competent health authority shall establish operational guidelines as standards for issuing, changing, and extending drug permit licenses in regard to the manufacturing and import of drugs.
+The central competent health authority shall establish operational guidelines as standards for issuance, change, and extension of medicament licenses in regard to the manufacture or import of medicaments.

 Article 43

-Application forms to be used for filing application for registration and market approval of medicaments manufactured or imported, quantities of samples and relevant information required, and registration fees shall be established by the central competent health authority.
+Application forms to be used for applying for registration and market approval of manufacture or import of medicaments, quantities of samples and relevant information required and registration fees shall be established by the central competent health authority.

 Article 44

-Medicaments for trial may be supplied to approved teaching hospitals for use in clinical trials to confirm the safety and therapeutic efficacy thereof only after obtaining an approval from the central competent health authority.
+Investigational medicaments shall be supplied to approved teaching hospitals for use in clinical trials to confirm the safety and medical efficacy thereof only after obtaining approval from the central competent health authority.

 Article 45